Essays that challenge assumptions, interrogate patterns, and make a case for living more deliberately.

 During one of my reflective nights, I booked an AirBnB in Denver for two months in the summer of 2022.
 A month of breakfast burritos, nights of house music, and abundant nature trails through epic mountain-filled landscapes had sealed the deal for me.
 I applied for an apartment in the Lower Highlands (LoHi), and once accepted, I had sealed my fate.

 The start of my journey in a new city was anything but seamless.
 I had no certainty of employment.
 Over that period, I accrued over $4,000 in credit card debt.
 At the time it was not the smartest decision, but most decisions aren't.
 We make them from feelings and figure out the financials later.
+I had a feeling that enrolling in college was the right decision, and it ended up working out.
+I also felt like moving away from where I grew up was a smart decision, and it also worked out.
+Money is important but more so due to the freedom that it provides.
+It does you no good if you feel trapped and miserable.

 The popular saying goes, "The grass isn't always greener on the other side."
 Yet, this statement implies that there are indeed times when it is.
 So why are we then told to err on the side of caution, if there is potential of improved life outcomes from our instinct to run away?

 If the treasure were near his home all along, how can any sensible argument be made for leaving?
 From a purely logical perspective, leaving his hometown resulted in him wasting a considerable part of the year searching for this treasure, just to have to turn all the way back close to where he started.
+Knowing this, you could say his decision to leave was pointless, but you can only say this in hindsight, after his journey is over.
+It wasn't until he left his town, and saw the lives of others, that he was able to come back and appreciate the life he had taken for granted.
+To some, this example may seem a bit silly.
+How am I supposed to relate to a boy finding a treasure?
+The time for pirates is in the past.
+So, let me illustrate my personal example, and the parallels I saw between Santiago and I in my personal life.

 Ever since I was a teenager, there was one place I always wanted to visit — Italy.
 My family is from the Appalachian Mountains, but a few generations prior had boarded boats from Napoli and made their way to America.
-It was only roughly two years ago that I finally attained my passport, and once secured, I made it my central mission to make it to Italy before my 26th birthday.
+It was only roughly two years ago that I finally obtained my passport, and once secured, I made it my central mission to make it to Italy before my 26th birthday.

 Discontent is a normal feeling that isn't location dependent.
 Discontent arises from our perception of where we live and how we act.
 It arises when we expect better of ourselves yet continually fall short.

+Luckily for me, my hardships pale in comparison to what Santiago suffered.
+I dealt with isolation solely.
+He dealt with isolation, financial insecurity, and the risk of death.
+However, these difficulties, no matter how small or large, are what allow us to overcome the mental afflictions we sometimes sit in for years.
 Understanding what you personally need to shift your perspective is paramount, and I think that's why I relate to Santiago so much.
 I understand his approach.
 Regret and despair eat at him.
 Keeping him from the present.
 It's only until he commits to selling his sheep and seeking the treasure that his mental affliction starts to alleviate.